cloudmesh-deprecated/class-tasks/docs/source/assignment.rst

 * 3 stars all perfectly done = C
 * 2 stars all perfectly done = D
 * 1 stars all perfectly done = D-

+(a) One of the projects must be 3 stars or you must have 2 two star projects.

+6 or more points will add bonus, but ponus only applies if condition (a) has been perfectly solved.

 Point deduction for security violations
 ----------------------------------------